oracle-quickstart/oci-kubernetes-monitoring/README.md

 ```
 Refer [this](https://helm.sh/docs/helm/helm_upgrade/) for further details on `helm upgrade`.

-**Note** : If you have lost the override_values.yaml that was used while installing the helm (OR) you need to get the default one that was used while installing using other approaches like `OCI Logging Analytics Connect Cluster`, `OCI Resource Manager` etc., then run the following command to generate the same.
+**Note** : If you have lost the override_values.yaml that was used while installing the helm (OR) you need to get the default one that was used while installing using other approaches like `OCI Log Analytics Connect Cluster`, `OCI Resource Manager` etc., then run the following command to generate the same.

 ```
 helm get values <release-name> > override_values.yaml
 ```
 \<release-name> => Replace with release name.
-The default release name used while installing through `OCI Logging Analytics Connect Cluster` is `oci-kubernetes-monitoring`.
+The default release name used while installing through `OCI Log Analytics Connect Cluster` is `oci-kubernetes-monitoring`.

 ##### 5.c (Optional) Import Dashboards